rwright403/rocket-flutter-speed-analysis/README.md

 - Correction for fin thickness in ZONA51  is important for Ma > 1.2 [4]
 - One plane symmetry supported (y=0) [1]

-Bulk Data --> CAERO1
-Entries --> PAERO1
-see [1] pdf page 120 for setup guide
+Bulk Data --> CAERO1 --> see [1] pdf page 120 for setup guide, some attention to detail required here Entries --> PAERO1 --> this defines which panels interfere with each other